-If a coffee bean is roasted light, you have a higher chance at a sour cup of coffee.
+If a coffee bean is roasted light, you have a higher chance of a sour cup of coffee.
 If it’s roasted dark, it’s more likely to be bitter.
-That is because with a light roast there is more acidity (origin taste) left in the beans to begin with.
+That is because with a light roast, there is more acidity (origin taste) left in the beans to begin with.
 Acidity or bitterness in coffee is not a bad thing.
 It can provide a wonderful fruity, bright taste or that punchy flavor that wakes you up.

 Roasting can be seen as caramelizing, it’s the same chemical process.
 The darker you make a caramel, the heavier and more bitter the taste becomes.
 The same is the case for coffee beans.
 The darker a coffee is roasted, the less acidity there is but more bitterness.